Viewing Docker container HTTPS traffic

 The first obvious approach would be to increase logging.
-This is very cool if the service you’re debugging allows to do it.
-But what if it doesn’t?
-What if you are not allowed to modify the source code and add it yourself?
-In this article, we’ll see how to view network traffic between containers even if it’s encrypted with TLS using ngrep and nginx without touching the code!
+That’s nice if the service you’re debugging allows you to do it.
+But what if it does not?
+What if it’s 3rd party and you can’t modify the source to add it?
+In this article, we’ll see how to view the network traffic between containers even if it’s encrypted with TLS using two tools: ngrep and nginx.

 NOTE: Steps in this article also apply when Service A is not containerized.